-3.6.
+4.6.
 Former ACC rep for Menston

-- 3.6.1.
+- 4.6.1.
 As the ACC Representative for Menston until very recently, and still a local resident, I feel I have some insights into the procedures and principles relating to the new Airspace Change Proposal.
 In particular, as the village of Menston did not enjoy the promised consultation and meetings during the previous ACP (which LBA concluded and submitted prematurely on 5 November 2017) I was one of those who complained to the CAA that due process had not been followed, and the CAA concurred, rejecting the ACP for lack of consultation.
 As a consequence, the subsequent proposals formulated by the HoATS appointed in 2018 and which led to acceptance by Menston's Parish Council, were not implemented and xxx mysteriously disappeared.
-The situation of intrusive noise, overflying and emissions has continued to this day and is NOT ACCEPTABLE to a majority of Menston's residents. - 3.6.2.
-Impact- Whilst this stage of the CAP 1616 process is targeted stakeholder engagement, and responses are expected to be from representatives of stakeholder group.
+The situation of intrusive noise, overflying and emissions has continued to this day and is NOT ACCEPTABLE to a majority of Menston's residents. - 4.6.2.
+Impact Whilst this stage of the CAP 1616 process is targeted stakeholder engagement, and responses are expected to be from representatives of stakeholder group.
 LBA recognises the importance of giving due consideration to the comments made by this individual.
 Where comments to the questions have been provided, they have been included within this report under the relevant section.

-4. Final Design Principles
+Final Design Principles

-4.1.
+5.1.
 Overview

-- 4.1.1.
+- 5.1.1.
 We drafted DPs for consideration and review; they were not listed in priority order.
-The survey gave stakeholders the opportunity to comment on them and offer up further suggestions. - 4.1.2.
+The survey gave stakeholders the opportunity to comment on them and offer up further suggestions. - 5.1.2.
 We have removed the following DPs: - DP6 Operational Requirements as there was with no real show of support from the stakeholders.
 Comments allude to the vagueness of the DP and highlight those other priorities (captured in other DPs) are of higher importance.
-It was thought that the new DP7- Technical Requirements captures the intent of this DP. - DP17 Cost of Change as it has been deemed unnecessary due to the recent grants and the robust funding criteria associated with this project. - 4.1.3.
-Certain DPs have been reworded to show further clarity and intent following the stakeholder feedback. - 4.1.4.
+It was thought that the new DP7- Technical Requirements captures the intent of this DP. - DP17 Cost of Change as it has been deemed unnecessary due to the recent grants and the robust funding criteria associated with this project. - 5.1.3.
+Certain DPs have been reworded to show further clarity and intent following the stakeholder feedback. - 5.1.4.
 Where possible certain DPs have been consolidated to ensure a manageable number of DPs is taken forward to Options Development and Appraisal.
 The reasonings are explained in detail in Section 2 for each DP where this applies.
 Accordingly, the following paragraphs detail the DPs to go forward to the CAA's 'Define' Gateway intended for use in Stage 2 of the process.
 A summary table is provided at Annex B.

-4.2.
+5.2.
 Safety

-4.2.1.
-DP1 - Importance of Safety - The airspace design and its operation must be as safe or safer than today.
+5.2.1.
+DP1 - Importance of Safety - The airspace design and its operation must maintain or where possible, enhance current levels of safety.

-4.3.
+5.3.
 Environmental

-- 4.3.1.
-Some of the DPs under this heading have been consolidated into a single DP, the consolidated DPs are as follows: - DP3 and DP4 have been consolidated into DP3- Noise. - 4.3.2.
-DP2 Overflight The new procedures should not increase the number of people overflown by aircraft using the Airport - 4.3.3.
-Combined DP 3- Noise The new procedures should not increase, and where possible seek to reduce, the noise footprint and the number of people overflown by aircraft using the Airport.
-Implementation should attempt to minimise impact and disturbance to the adjacent National Parks and the nearby Areas of Outstanding National Beauty (AONB). - 4.3.4.
-Amended DP4 Emissions and Air Quality The new design should seek to minimise and where possible reduce aircraft emissions, further degradation in local air quality and adverse ecological impacts to address growing concerns about the impact of aviation on climate change
+- 5.3.1.
+Some of the DPs under this heading have been consolidated into a single DP, the consolidated DPs are as follows: - DP2, DP3 and DP4 have been consolidated into DP2- Noise. - 5.3.2.
+Combined DP 2 Noise The design should limit, and where practicable reduce, the number of people overflown, the impact of noise to stakeholders on the ground and where possible periods of built in respite should be considered. - 5.3.3.
+Amended DP3 Emissions and Air Quality The proposed design should minimise CO2 emissions per flight.

-4.4.
+5.4.
 Operational